ADDONS / SCALES

 |

-0 – no drift; leg holds 30-degree position for full 5 seconds
+0 – no drift; leg holds 30° position for whole 5 seconds

 1 – drift by the end of 5 seconds, but the leg does not hit the bed 2 – some effort against gravity; leg falls to bed by 5 seconds but has some effort against gravity 3 – no effort against gravity; the leg falls to bed immediately, with some movement on the bed 4 – no movement UN = amputation or joint fusion, explain |